Skip to main content

 This quick start guide is for users who want to try the ReversingLabs Spectra Assure CLI (rl-secure) in less than 10 minutes.

 In this guide, you will learn how to scan your first software package and display analysis results.
-To learn about all supported features and functionalities in rl-secure, refer to the CLI commands section in our documentation.
+To learn about all supported features and functionalities, refer to the Supported rl-secure commands section in our documentation.

 Prerequisitesโ€‹